Lipen/formal-methods-course/lec-computation.typ

   Equivalently (see @enumerable), a set $S$ is _semi-decidable_ if there is an algorithm such that the set of inputs for which the algorithm halts is exactly $S$.
 ]

+#note[
+  There are more synonyms for _computably enumerable_, such as _effectively enumerable_, _recursively enumerable_ (do not confuse with just _recursive_!), and _Turing-recognizable_, or simply _recorgizable_.
+]

+#note[
-Note that if $S$ is infinite, the enumeration procedure will _never_ finish, but every member of $S$ will be listed _eventually_, after some finite amount of time.
+  If $S$ is infinite, the enumeration procedure will _never_ finish, but every member of $S$ will be listed _eventually_, after some finite amount of time.

-*Some properties:*
+]

+#note[
+  Some properties of _decidable_ and _semi-decidable_ sets:
   - Decidable sets are closed under union, intersection, Cartesian product, and complement.
   - Semi-decidable sets are closed under union, intersection, and Cartesian product.
+]

 == Enumerability and Semi-decidability